U.S. adds Chinese drone company DJI to economic blacklist | Technology

 U.S. adds Chinese drone company DJI to economic blacklist

-Chinese drone giant SZ DJI Technology Co was added to the U.S. government's economic blacklist along with dozens of other Chinese companies on Friday.
-Reuters reported earlier that dozens of Chinese companies are being added to the so-called entity list, including the country's top chipmaker, SMIC.
-A representative for DJI did not immediately respond to a request for comment.
+China's SZ DJI Technology Co, the world's largest drone maker, on Friday was added to the U.S. government's economic blacklist along with dozens of other Chinese companies.
+Reuters reported earlier that dozens of Chinese companies were being added to the so-called entity list, including the country's top chipmaker, SMIC.

+Commerce Secretary Wilbur Ross on Friday criticized what he called China's "ubiquitous surveillance to repress its citizens in Xinjiang and elsewhere."
+The Commerce Department added DJI, AGCU Scientech, China National Scientific Instruments and Materials, and Kuang-Chi Group because the four companies "enabled wide-scale human rights abuses within China through abusive genetic collection and analysis or high-technology surveillance."

 - READ MORE ON: